My favorite color is blue.

 Shades of blue (combining blue with black) are darker and trend toward a more somber, formal, and mature look.

-Be mindful about the shade of blue that you choose.
-And, think carefully about which colors will best communicate your brand as you flesh out the rest of your palette.
+Be mindful of the shade of blue that you choose.
+There’s a science to color psychology and you should think carefully about which colors will best communicate your brand as you flesh out the rest of your palette.

 And be sure to use the colors consistently.
 As we point out in our comprehensive guide on starting a business, use your brand’s colors in your website visual design and throughout your marketing materials in a way that reflects and complements your brand identity.